What Size Solar Panel to Charge a 12v Battery?

 So without further ado, let’s jump right into it.

 Answering this question is hard, I’d love to just through my hands up and declare “it depends” and leave it at that.
-But if I did that you would hate me, so let’s see how to calculate the solar panel size.
+But if I did that you would hate me, so let’s see how to calculate the panel size.

 Generally, the size of a solar panel to charge a battery is calculated using this simple formula: